ashanker1990mx/toggltest/README.md

 I used Omaha as Chicago didnt show up any results and Data as a keyword as "Data engineer" didnt return anything as well(likely too specific)

 **Authentication:**
-All the secrets needed for authenticaion of various services are in the secrets.txt file
+All the secrets needed for authentication of various services are in the secrets.txt file

 **Redshift documentation:**
 I spun up a cluster with 1 node and created a table called "jobs_postings" with the following statement: